ESSEC Global BBA: Statistics

 60% continue their studies, of which 12% choose to join an MBA.

 Of all BBA students who apply for a Specialized Master program at ESSEC, 70% are admitted.
-Naturally, students may also apply to enter the ESSEC MSc in Management program.
+Students may also apply to enter the ESSEC MSc in Management program.

-ESSEC BBA students seeking postgraduate education outside ESSEC have historically joined prestigious French schools such as INSEAD, Université Paris-Dauphine, EM Lyon, Sciences-Po, or the Ecole des Mines de Paris, and major foreign schools like the London School of Economics, the Bocconi Milan, Stanford University, the London Business School, or McGill University.
+ESSEC BBA students seeking postgraduate education outside ESSEC have historically joined French schools such as INSEAD, Université Paris-Dauphine, EM Lyon, Sciences-Po, or the Ecole des Mines de Paris, and foreign schools like the London School of Economics, the Bocconi Milan, Stanford University, the London Business School, or McGill University.

 Rankings

 Among French undergraduate business programs, the ESSEC BBA was ranked: